jarrellsoh/IDAssignment1/README.md

 I believe that I was successful in doing so as my website is quite short and simple, but still manages to get my points across without sacrificing much of the aesthetics.

 User Stories:
--As an employer, I want to use this website in order to get to know my employee more and figure out his strengths, so I can decide if he is suitable.
+- As an employer, I want to use this website in order to get to know my employee more and figure out his strengths, so I can decide if he is suitable.
--As a fellow co-worker, I want to view the site to understand my co-worker more and find out what kind of interests he has, what is his backstory etc.
+- As a fellow co-worker, I want to view the site to understand my co-worker more and find out what kind of interests he has, what is his backstory etc.

 In my assignment folder, you will see my wireframe made from AdobeXD.
 Though it might not be as good as the final website, it acted as a good guideline for where everything should go and helped with planning what should be inside the website and where it should be.